 What to Expect

 The shedding of the fluffy undercoat is also known as molting or blowing coat.
-As the new top coat comes out, the under coat is pushed out and deposited whereever the Husky goes.
+As the new topcoat comes out, the undercoat is pushed out and deposited wherever the Husky goes.
 This will be in your yard, on the floor, on furniture, and on your hand if you stroke your Husky during molting season.

 Shedding can take anywhere from two to six weeks, typically somewhere in the middle.
 During this time you will find yourself constantly vacuuming up the hair and fluff around the house.
 Many Siberian Husky owners suggest investing in a good vacuum such as a Dyson Vacuum to make the job easier.

-Use the time early on to get the Husky used to being groomed.
-Even if the coat isn’t shedding, you can still practice combing your puppy and having it get used to the feeling of stroking it and pulling a comb through it’s fur.
+Use the time early on to get the Husky used to be groomed.
+Even if the coat isn’t shedding, you can still practice combing your puppy and having it get used to the feeling of stroking it and pulling a comb through its fur.
 You might want to start off with a softer brush, and groom for short periods of time (5 minutes here or there).
-Have the puppy stand for you while you groom, and reward with little food treats to help encourage this behavior.
+Have the puppy stand for you while you groom, and reward with a little food treat to help encourage this behavior.